WarpPrime/TheAtomizer/README.md

 ## Road Map / Future Plans
 #### v0.3 The Atomic Update
+ - Achievements
+ - Rewards
  - Add functionality to the Atoms section
  - Add research
  - Neutrons now will decay

+## Known Bugs
+ - Opening a blue section then opening a purple section does not render the content.
+   - Solution: Open the blue section, then the purple section.
+Then collapse and reopen the blue section.

 ## Changelog
 #### v0.2 Hello World!